 Confused by which type of mental health practitioner you need – a psychotherapist or a psychiatrist?
 It depends on what your mental health issues are, and whether or not you require medication.

-Sometimes it's necessary to see both a psychiatrist and a psychotherapist.
 Your psychiatrist might recommend you to a psychotherapist as part of your treatment plan.
 Or your psychotherapist might think that medication would offer you the stability that could see you benefit more from therapy, so refer you to a psychiatrist.
-(Note that a psychotherapist is not licensed to prescribe you medication themselves.)
+(Note that a psychotherapist is not licensed to prescribe you medication themselves).

 But if you are not really sure about what is behind your low moods or erratic behaviours, then it can be cheaper and faster (some psychiatrists have long waiting lists) to see a psychotherapist first.
 A psychotherapist knows about all mental health disorders.
 They will be able to let you know if you need an official diagnosis and medication.
 If so, he or she can then refer you on to a psychiatrist.